Top 5 Spring Treks in Nepal

 • Starting Point: Lukla

-• Best Season: Pre-monsoon (March to May) and post-monsoon (September to November)
+• Best Season: Spring (March to May) and autumn (September to November)

-• Scenic Flight to Lukla: The trek begins with a thrilling short flight from Kathmandu to Lukla, known for its short runway and dramatic landing.
+• Scenic Flight to Lukla: The trek starts with a short but thrilling flight to Tenzing-Hillary Airport in Lukla, one of the most dangerous airports in the world due to its short runway and dramatic location.

 Annapurna Circuit Trek